-For children in the Se'orah, Hitah, Aleph, Bet, Nevatim and Neta classrooms: Grapes, mini carrots and full-size carrots need to be cut into small pieces in your child's lunch.
+For children who are under 4 years old: grapes, mini carrots and full-size carrots need to be cut into small pieces in your child's lunch.
 We will not serve intact grapes, raw carrots or popcorn to the children in these groups.

 We request that families follow this practice when bringing in birthday snacks or any other food items for the children in these preschool classrooms.

-BIRTHDAYS AND SPECIAL OCCASIONS
+BIRTHDAYS & SPECIAL OCCASIONS